wmalab/DiffGR/README.md

 # Sample Data

-The data getting from chr10 of GM12878 and HMEC with resolution=50kb were untilized as sample data.
-In the sample data file, dat1 and dat2 represent their corresponding raw HiC contact maps.
+The raw HiC contact maps getting from chr10 of GM12878 and HMEC with resolution=50kb were untilized as sample data.
+An example of the usage of DiffGR with/without TAD inputs is shown below:

-To run the sampe data,

 ```
 dat1 <- readRDS("path/dat.GM12878.chr10.rds")